Thailand's long-awaited election could throw up surprises

 Yet the election still managed to spin a few surprises.

-Pheu Thai's sister party, Thai Raksa Chart, roiled the Kingdom when it tried to nominate Princess Ubolratana Rajakanya, the elder sister of King Maha Vajiralongkorn, as prime minster on Feb 8.
+Pheu Thai's sister party, Thai Raksa Chart, roiled the kingdom when it tried to nominate Princess Ubolratana Rajakanya, the elder sister of King Maha Vajiralongkorn, as prime minister on Feb 8.

 It earned a swift and stiff rebuke from the monarch, and a court order to dissolve the entire party.

-Its leader Thanathorn Juangroongruangkit told The Sunday Times: "We are totally independent.
+Its leader Thanathorn Juangroongruangkit tells The Sunday Times: "We are totally independent.
 We have our own dreams.
 We have our own ambitions."

-That message has gone down well with many first-time voters in this election, whose numbers have ballooned to some seven million because the last election was held in 2011.
+That message has gone down well in this election with many first-time voters, whose numbers have ballooned to some seven million because the last election was held in 2011.

-Untainted by the bitter experiences that have entrenched earlier generations in Thailand's deep political divide, they seek new perspectives.
+Untainted by the bitter experiences that have entrenched earlier generations in Thailand's deep political divide, the young voters are seeking new perspectives.

-"This discourse of 'loving Thaksin' or 'hating Thaksin' does not affect them," Dr Stithorn told The Sunday Times.
+"This discourse of 'loving Thaksin' or 'hating Thaksin' does not affect them," Dr Stithorn tells The Sunday Times.
 "They are open to any ideology or person, if the party can impress them."

 As a result, Future Forward has emerged as a potential kingmaker alongside the older and more established Democrat and Bhumjaithai parties.

 Thais are clearly eager to vote.
-On March 17, over two million voters endured snaking jams and stifling queues to cast an early vote for this election, raising expectations that the turnout today will hit a new high.
+On March 17, more than two million voters endured snaking jams and stifling queues to cast an early vote for this election, raising expectations that the turnout today will hit a new high.

-On Saturday, as the clock wound down to the official end of campaigning at 6pm, political parties hit the streets of Bangkok in convoys making a last-ditch call for support.
-Democrat leader Abhisit Vejjajiva emerged from a Starbucks café in Siam Square and was accosted by hordes of fans seeking selfies.
+Yesterday, as the clock wound down to the official end of campaigning at 6pm, political parties hit the streets of Bangkok in convoys making a last-ditch call for support.
+Democrat leader Abhisit Vejjajiva emerged from a Starbucks cafe in Siam Square and was accosted by hordes of fans seeking selfies.

 Elsewhere, in the remote corners of Thailand, ballot papers were sent to voting centres by helicopter.